By Rachel Lankester.

 Doctors will often prescribe HRT if you visit complaining of menopause symptoms.
 If you are below the average age of menopause (51-52), with bad symptoms, there is a case for taking HRT, because it will help with symptoms and is also thought to strengthen your bones and heart (particularly useful with early menopause).

-If you decide on the HRT route, ask about bio-identical (often called body-identical) hormones – or ones that are as ‘natural’ as possible.
+If you decide on the HRT route, ask your doctor about body-identical (sometimes also called bio-identical) hormones – or ones that are as ‘natural’ as possible.
 Some HRT comes from horse urine, for example!
 Do we really want that in our bodies?
 HRT carries increased risk of breast and ovarian cancer, which needs to be balanced against the benefits.
-Body or bio-identical hormones are available from your GP in the UK.
-Some private practitioners also promote bio-identical hormones, but in the UK these can be got on the NHS.
+Body-identical hormones are available from your GP in the UK.
+Some private practitioners also promote bio-identical hormones that they claim are different to what you can get from your doctor but these are un-regulated.
+In the UK at least, if you ask for plant-based HRT from your NHS doctor that will likely be all you need.

 Instead of depending on HRT, a good diet, exercise and several natural remedies can all help alleviate some of the symptoms of the menopause.
 Start with making sure you eat a healthy diet as small changes can make a big difference.
 Eat plenty of vegetables and at least two portions of oily fish a week.
 Cut down on caffeine and avoid added sugar to stop blood sugar (and mood) swings.
 Reducing alcohol intake may also help as alcohol is well known to affect hormones.